Motsai/neblina-android/README.md

 $ git clone https://github.com/Motsai/neblina-android.git
 ```

 Open the Tutorial1 project, compile and execute the App.
-The initial screen will list all available Neblina devices.
-Select one of the Neblina that shows up.
-It will automatically connect to the Neblina and begin streamming Quaternion.
+The initial screen will list all available Neblina&trade; devices found.
+Select one of the Neblina&trade; that shows up.
+It will automatically connect to the Neblina&trade; and begin streaming Quaternion.

 Tutorial1 Screen Shot